Valamyrr/FFxivTTRPG/README.md

 Use of Square Enix materials is intended to comply with the [FINAL FANTASY XIV Materials Usage License](https://support.na.square-enix.com/rule.php?id=5382&la=1&tag=authc).
 Nothing in this repository grants any license or ownership interest in Square Enix or Foundry Gaming intellectual property.

-This software is provided on an “as is” and “as available” basis, without warranties of any kind.
+This software is provided on an "as is" and "as available" basis, without warranties of any kind.
 The maintainers are not responsible for loss, damage, account action, incompatibility, or other consequences arising from its installation or use.
 Users are responsible for obtaining the official game materials and for ensuring that their use complies with applicable licenses, terms, and laws.

 Rights holders may report a concern by opening an [Issue](https://github.com/Valamyrr/FFxivTTRPG/issues).
 The maintainers will review substantiated requests concerning copyrighted or trademarked material.